nanocosmos/docs/docs/cloud/analytics.md

 Ⓐ Lists the IP's/referer of playout/ingest.\
 Ⓑ Lists the Playout or Ingest in GB for the corresponding IP/referer.\
-Ⓒ Search bar and listing if IP/referer is blocked.\
+Ⓒ Search bar.\
 Ⓓ Toggle between playout metrics and ingest metrics.\
 Ⓔ Lists the playout/ingest of all IP's/referer in GB and the total number of IP's/referer found.\
+Ⓕ Shows if IP/referer is blocked.

-By clicking on the wrench symbol in the Ⓒ column, a prompt will show up asking to block the IP/referer.
+By clicking on the wrench symbol in the Ⓕ column, a prompt will show up asking to block the IP/referer.

 > **Note**: The block only affects new connections or the next reconnect and takes max.
 6 minutes to be effected.
 Blocking for a running playout requires a reconnect to take effect.